SERVING CENTRAL ONTARIO

 COLDWATER - TOWN OF GEORGINA

-TOWN OF INNISFIL - MIDLAND - ORILLIA
+TOWN OF INNISFIL - MIDLAND MOONSTONE - ORILLIA

 PORT SEVERN